StackStorm/st2docs/docs/source/troubleshooting/private_networks.rst

 ================================

-If you are installing |st2| on a host you do not have direct (or VPN) network access to (such as an AWS instance with only private IP addresses), you may find you may have some difficulty connecting to the Web UI.
+If you are installing |st2| on a host you do not have direct (or VPN) network access to (such as an AWS instance with only private IP addresses), you may have some difficulty connecting to the Web UI.

 Simply creating an SSH tunnel through a bastion host, and then using a URL on localhost, such as https://localhost:8443/ will fail.
 You will see an error message such as ``Unable to reach auth